Cryptogenic stroke and migraine: using probabilistic independence and machine learning to uncover latent sources of disease from the electronic health record: Methods

 \subsection{Model creation}

 The longitudinal curves for all patient charts in the evaluation set were sampled (\textbf{Fig.1}) with an average density of one sample per record-year within a 10-year sampling window.
 For patient records without any instance of a stroke diagnosis code, the end of this window coincides with the end of the record.
-For patient records with a stroke code, the window ends one month prior to the earliest occurrence of a stroke code in order to leave a buffer such that data from the encounter where the stroke was diagnosed is excluded.
-This results in a prediction time horizon of one month to 121 months; in other words, the model is predicting whether a patient will have a cryptogenic stroke within the next 10 years.
-Notably, we modified the sampling distribution to ensure that exactly one sample fell within the final year of each record's window while maintaining our density of one sample per record-year.
-While this results in shorter records being disproportionately represented in the model, it ensures we have a wide variety of patient records on which to train and test the model, leading to better generalizability.
+For patient records with a stroke code, the window ends one month prior to the earliest occurrence of a stroke code, leaving a buffer such that data from the encounter where the stroke was diagnosed is excluded but ensuring signatures are prospective relative to the stroke occurrence.
+This results in a prediction time horizon of one month to 121 months; in other words, the model makes a binary prediction whether a patient will have a cryptogenic stroke within the next 10 years.